-- (b) The issuing house must inform the SC- - (i) immediately of any information that comes to the attention of the entity that may affect the entity's ability to carry out its activities; - (ii) immediately where its directors or senior management are no longer fit and proper; - (iii) immediately where the chief executive has vacated his position;
+- (b) The issuing house must inform the SC- - (i) immediately of any information that comes to the attention of the entity that may affect the entity's ability to carry out its activities; - (ii) immediately where its directors or senior management are no longer fit and proper; - (iii) immediately where the chief executive has vacated his position; - (iv) within 10 business days of changes to the Board of directors.
+The information submitted should include the change, basis for the changes and implications on the activities registered;

-- (iv) within 10 business days of changes to the Board of directors.
-The information submitted should include the change, basis for the changes and implications on the activities registered; - (v) within 10 business days of material changes with regard to any details that were submitted to the SC, including changes to the activities of the entity, operational requirements and regulatory changes; - (vi) within 10 business days where any litigation has been instituted or court decision obtained against the issuing house.
+- (v) within 10 business days of material changes with regard to any details that were submitted to the SC, including changes to the activities of the entity, operational requirements and regulatory changes; - (vi) within 10 business days where any litigation has been instituted or court decision obtained against the issuing house; - (vii) where there is an occurrence of any event which would trigger the activation or execution of the business continuity plan, in such form and manner as may be specified by the SC.